Do I Need a PWM or MPPT Solar Charge Controller?

 Author: Solar 4 RVs

-The most common charge profile is the same basic sequence used on a quality mains charger, i.e. bulk mode > absorption mode > float mode.
-Entry into bulk charge mode occurs at:
+The standard charge profile follows a similar sequence as most quality mains chargers: bulk mode > absorption mode > float mode.
+The transition to the bulk charge mode typically occurs at:

-- if the battery voltage drops below a defined voltage for more than a set time period, e.g. 5 seconds (re-entry)
+- Whenever the battery voltage dips below a specified point for a set duration, such as 5 seconds

-- With a PWM controller, the current is drawn out of the panel at just above the battery voltage, whereas
+- With a PWM controller, current is extracted from the panel just above battery voltage.

-- With an MPPT solar charge controller the current is drawn out of the panel at the panel maximum power voltage (think of an MPPT controller as being a smart DC-DC converter)
+- Conversely, an MPPT solar charge controller draws current from the panel at its maximum power voltage, similar to a smart DC-DC converter.

 - Panel maximum power current (Imp) = 5.0A